Rudy Lai

 2 updates

-Establishment of an enterprise analytics Center of Excellence applying AI bank-wide, focusing on 11 AI areas including anomaly fraud detection and image/language interpretation.
+Expansion of AI use with the establishment of an AI Center of Excellence and focus on 11 AI areas including fraud anomaly detection and image/language interpretation.

 2022 Q2: no updates